7 July 2022

 A consultation paper on the sentencing of motoring offences.

-The Sentencing Council is consulting on drafts of 12 new and revised sentencing guidelines for motoring offences.
+The Sentencing Council consulted on drafts of 12 new and revised sentencing guidelines for motoring offences.

 The existing sentencing guidelines for motoring offences were published in 2008 by the Sentencing Guidelines Council, the Sentencing Council’s predecessor body.
 As such, they do not follow the current format of guideline that is familiar to the courts and are due for review.

 In addition the Police, Crime, Sentencing and Courts (PCSC) Act 2022 has raised the maximum penalties for causing death by dangerous driving and causing death by careless driving whilst under the influence of drink or drugs from 14 years’ custody to life imprisonment.
 There are also new offences which have been created since the current guidelines were published, most recently under the PCSC Act the offence of causing serious injury by careless driving.
 The Council believes that these sentencing guidelines would be helpful for these newer offences.

 The full list of offences covered by the consultation was:

 - causing death by careless driving under the influence of drink or drugs;

 - causing death by driving whilst unlicensed or uninsured;

 - dangerous driving;